 1867: More than 30 years after the first petition, Parliament held its first debate on women’s right to vote.
 Despite campaigning to be included in the third reform act, women were still denied the right to vote.

-1889: The Women’s Franchise League was formed.
+1889: The Women’s Franchise League forms.
 This league was formed to gain the support of married women as well as single and widowed women.

 1897: As the women’s suffrage movement gained popularity, the National Union of Women’s Suffrage Societies was formed.
 In this way, all of the peaceful suffrage movements came together under one banner.
 The society was formed by Millicent Garrett Fawcett.